Go West, young man: Background

 Greeley favored westward expansion.
 He saw the fertile farmland of the west as an ideal place for people willing to work hard for the opportunity to succeed.
 The phrase came to symbolize the idea that agriculture could solve many of the nation's problems of poverty and unemployment characteristic of the big cities of the East.
-It is one of the most commonly quoted sayings from the nineteenth century and may have had some influence on the course of American history.
+It is a commonly quoted saying of the nineteenth century and may have had some influence on the course of American history.

-Controversy
+Origin controversy

-Josiah Bushnell Grinnell claimed in his autobiography that Horace Greeley first addressed the advice to him in 1833, before sending him off to Illinois to report on the Illinois Agricultural State Fair.
+Josiah Bushnell Grinnell recounted in his autobiography that Horace Greeley first addressed the advice to him in 1833, before sending him off to Illinois to report on the Illinois Agricultural State Fair.
 Grinnell reports the full conversation as:

 Grinnell College historian Joseph Frazier Wall claims that Greeley himself denied providing that advice and "[spent] the rest of this life vigorously protesting that he had never given this advice to Grinnell or anyone else ...".
-Wall wrote that an account of the true source of "Go West, young man" and Greeley's disavowal of being the author of the phrase is in Dictionary of Quotations by Bergen Evans and published by Delacourte Press in New York in 1968 (p.
+In 1997, Wall wrote that an account of what he considered the true source of "Go West, young man" (and Greeley's disavowal of being the author of the phrase) was described in Dictionary of Quotations by Bergen Evans, published by Delacorte Press in New York in 1968 (p.
 745:2).

-Wall wrote that Indiana State Library Newspaper Librarian John L. Selch, in a letter to William Deminoff on Dec.
-12 1983, confirmed that John B. L. Soule was the source for this statement.
+Wall also claimed that Indiana State Library newspaper librarian John L. Selch, in a December 12, 1983 letter to William Deminoff, confirmed that John B. L. Soule was the source for this statement.

+Some claim the phrase was first stated by John Babsone Lane Soule in an 1851 editorial in the Terre Haute Express, "Go west young man, and grow up with the country"; and that Greeley later used the quote in his own editorial in 1865.
+However, the phrase does not appear in any 1851 editions of the Terre Haute Express.
 Author Ralph Keyes also suggests Soule as the source, offering an account in which the line originated from a bet between Soule and Indiana Congressman Richard W. Thompson over whether or not Soule could trick readers by forging a Greeley article.

-Some claim it was first stated by John Babsone Lane Soule in an 1851 editorial in the Terre Haute Express, "Go west young man, and grow up with the country"; and that Greeley later used the quote in his own editorial in 1865.
-However, the phrase does not appear in the 1851 edition of the Terre Haute Express.
-An analysis of this phrase in the 2007 Skagit River Journal concludes: "the primary-source historical record contains not a shred of evidence that Soule had anything to do with the phrase."
+A 2004 research project published by the History Department of Indiana University found that the Soule attribution was based on a satirical account published in 1890.
+In 2007, an analysis of the phrase by the Skagit County Historical Society publication Skagit River Journal concluded: "the primary-source historical record contains not a shred of evidence that Soule had anything to do with the phrase."